TelegraphCreative/abodu-fed/site/content/pages/index.md

     - /assets/4.jpg
   photo_with_content_block__heading: 'How It Feels'
   photo_with_content_block__subheading: 'Timeless, Considered Design.'
-  photo_with_content_block__copy: 'Turns out, Americans aren''t historically world-class at designing small spaces… so we had to enlist the help of our Scandinavian friends.
-Together, we''ve spent thousands of hours poring over every inch of your Abodu to make sure it''s just-right, so that you don''t have to.
+  photo_with_content_block__copy: 'With the help of our Scandinavian architects, we''ve spent thousands of hours poring over every inch of your Abodu to make sure it''s the just-right small space.
 All you need to do is select your finishes, and tell us where you want it.'
-  photo_with_content_block__quote: 'Customer or review quote.
-We’ve spent thousands of hours designing every inch of an Abodu to ensure each aspect is deliberate and with purpose so you don’t have to...
-All you need to do is select a color, and any upgrades'
+  photo_with_content_block__quote: 'Abodu is the perfect living space.
+We collaborated with Abodu to marry our award winning small space design expertise with California''s coastal influence to develop a backyard home that is both beautiful and functional.'
-  photo_with_content_block__quoted: 'Jane Smitherson'
+  photo_with_content_block__quoted: 'Jonathon Little, Koto Design (formerly of Snohetta)'
 how_its_built__fields:
   how_its_built__button:
     url: /product